ssugar/OldBlog/Fabric/DBTinFabricNotebook.md

 # Running DBT with the dbt-fabric Adapter in a Fabric Notebook

 Transforming your data warehouse just got easier with the ability to run DBT (Data Build Tool) completely inside a Fabric Notebook.
 This guide will walk you through the process using the `jaffle-shop-classic` GitHub repository and connecting to a Fabric Warehouse using the `dbt-fabric` adapter.

 We will be using the `jaffle-shop-classic` repository instead of the newer `jaffle-shop` repository as the classic version does not have warehouse specific macros which result in errors with the `dbt-fabric` adapter

 ## **Prerequisites**

 You'll need:
+1. An MS Entra App (service principal) with Contributor permissions on a Fabric Workspace
-1. An Azure Key Vault - the user running the notebook will need access to GET secrets
+2. An Azure Key Vault - the user running the notebook will need access to GET secrets
-2. Git Installed in a Fabric Workspace - see [Using Git in Fabric](./UsingGitInFabric.md)
+3. Git Installed in the same Fabric Workspace - see [Using Git in Fabric](./UsingGitInFabric.md)
-3. A Fabric Warehouse
+4. A Fabric Warehouse
-4. A Fabric Notebook
+5. A Fabric Notebook

 ## **Step 1: Install dbt-Fabric**